A collection of articles, ideas, and rambling from a guy who wrote some software that one time.

 Consider a few specific examples: the convergence of computers with television has resulted in three general categories of technology: YouTube (and other flash video sites, such as Hulu), Tivo (and other DVRs), and digital cable boxes with on-demand technology.
 YouTube is a program you run on a computer to watch videos.
 A Tivo is a computer (running linux) that is running a program to let you watch and record videos.
 And those cable boxes are computers (running some crappy cut-down embedded OS) that let you watch videos on the cable company's terms.
 Whether or not your customers care about choice, all these things are computers because it's fundamentally cheaper and easier for the vendors to produce these things out of commodity PC components rather than specialized "media" electronics.

 But Mr. Graham neatly outlined that trend already, so let's move on to other industries.
 What happens when you add a computer to an accounting ledger?
 You get a computer program (like BusinessMind, or QuickBooks) which lets you do accounting on your computer.
 Computers and books?
 The Kindle, which is a hand-held computer that lets you read books.
-If you look a bit deeper, you'll find that the Kindle is actually a computer program that can run places other than its dedicated device.
+If you look a bit deeper, you'll find that the Kindle is actually a computer program1 that can run places other than its dedicated device.
 Only crafty marketing folks prevent it from being more widely accessible; say, on your desktop or "television".
+Update, December 2019: the "kindle" actually runs on all those places now, or [anywhere you can access a web browser](https://read.amazon.com/).

 Let's get to the point of this whole schpiel: phones.
 Phones are already computers, pure and simple.
 They are just small computers with microphones and speakers, and soon, cameras and screens.
 You can look at the exciting developments in the world of phones and see that this is so.
 What are the hottest phones of the last few years?
 The iPhone, which is a small Macintosh computer, and the G1, which is a small Linux PC.
 Microsoft would have you believe that their small Windows PCs are equally relevant, even if they are clearly an also-ran in this category.
 (Disclosure: I actually have a Windows Mobile phone, and I'm fairly happy with it, but I'll be glad when I can finally ditch it for Android.)
 None of these "phones" does anything interesting in the area of phone-ness.
 They don't have particularly awesome voice quality or particularly awesome reception or even particularly awesome voicemail, although the iPhone certainly raised the bar.
 They're just better computers than the previous generation of "phones"; computers that can run a wider variety of programs.